 Let's assume Alice already received some coins from a previous transaction and she now wants to send some to Bob.

 In Bitcoin, each transaction has two important attributes.
 The scriptPubKey (also output or locking script) and the scriptSig (input/unlocking script).
 Alice decides at her sole discression what the scriptPubKey looks like.
-She uses a stack-based, Turing incomplete, Forth-like language called Script (yeah, what a great name) to define conditions that Bob needs to fulfill in order to spend these coins at another occasion.
+She uses a stack-based, Turing incomplete, Forth-like language called Script to define conditions that Bob needs to fulfill in order to spend these coins at another occasion.
+Original name for a scripting language, right?

 Alice usually creates the scriptPubKey based on some data Bob sends her.
 We call that data an address and in a simple transaction you may think of it as a bank account number.
 This address is usually the main part of the scriptPubKey accompanied by some other Script instructions.